 You probably have some graphics, level data, etc. you'd like to include.
 Use INCBIN to include a raw binary file as it is.
-If the file isn't found in the current directory, the include-path list passed to rgbasm(1)'s -I option on the command line will be searched.
+If the file isn't found in the current directory, the include-path list passed to rgbasm(1) (see the -I option) on the command line will be searched.